A Stratford Festival Commission

 House Program: Hamlet-911

-Runtime: TBD.
-This performance has no interval
+Runtime: One hour and 43 minutes.
+This performance has no interval.

 This production includes mature content, reference to suicide, domestic violence and coarse language.
 It also makes use of flashing lights, theatrical haze and fog.